 The ECGA promotes the vision for the ECG and provides an advocacy network grounded in its volunteer state committees.
 It works through partnerships with national, state, and local government agencies, trail organizations, engineering firms, civic organizations, and scores of other groups that support the ECG vision.
 Many trails already existed when the ECG was launched in 1991, and many others have been initiated by grassroots groups.
 The ECGA is working to establish new trails in the gap areas where no-one else is actively promoting trails.

 To partner with local, state, and national agencies and organizations to promote the establishment, stewardship, and public enjoyment of a traffic-free multi-user trail linking cities and towns from Maine to Florida.

 How the ECGA is structured

 The ECGA is a non-profit membership organization open to all individuals and organizations that support the ECGA mission.
 We are a national organization with volunteer state committees that promote the Greenway at the local level.
-We have a staff of eleven and are governed by an eleven-member board.
+We have a staff of six and are governed by an eleven-member board.
 A 22-member Trail Council oversees the trail development process and resolves routing or other trail policy issues.
-The Alliance also has a 15-member Advisory Board with members who provide expertise and other assistance to the effort.
+The Alliance also has an Advisory Board with members who provide expertise and other assistance to the effort.